 Continue Reading New Jersey Joins New York and California’s Bans on Hair Discrimination

 Legislative responses to the #metoo movement continue to develop across the country.
 Joining this movement, New York State and New York City recently have passed some of the strongest anti-harassment laws on the books. …

 Continue Reading #metoo In New York: New Sexual Harassment Laws in New York State and New York City

-On November 10, 2017, the New York Department of Labor released a set of proposed regulations affecting the Minimum Wage Order for Miscellaneous Industries and Occupations, which applies to most employers, except hotels and restaurants.
-The regulations propose the following call-in pay requirements for employers:
+Recently, the New York Department of Labor released a set of proposed regulations affecting the Minimum Wage Order for Miscellaneous Industries and Occupations, which applies to most employers except hotels and restaurants.

 A New York Appellate decision issued last week—finding that firing an employee for being sexually attractive states a claim for gender discrimination—exemplifies the broad interpretation of discrimination laws in recent years.

 Continue Reading Employee Fired For Being “Too Cute” States A Claim For Gender Discrimination

 The New York City Commission on Human Rights recently amended its rules to establish certain definitions and procedures applying the Fair Chance Act.
 The Act makes it unlawful to discriminate against job applicants and employees on the basis of criminal history, and is particularly important for employers for two reasons….